 Cancer that comes backs after treatment is called recurrent cancer.
-Cancer can come back locally (in the pelvic organs near the cervix) or come back in distant areas (spread through the lymphatic system and/or the bloodstream to organs such as the lungs or bone).
+Cancer can come back locally (in or near where it first started, such as cervix, uterus or nearby the pelvic organs) or come back in distant areas (spread through the lymphatic system and/or the bloodstream to organs such as the lungs or bone).

 If the cancer has recurred in the pelvis only, extensive surgery (by pelvic exenteration) may be an option for some patients.
 This operation may successfully treat 40% to 50% of patients.
-(See the discussion in the section about surgery) Sometimes radiation or chemotherapy may be used for palliative treatment (treatment to relieve symptoms but not expected to cure).
+(See the discussion in the section about surgery) Sometimes radiation or chemo may be used to help relieve symptoms, but they aren’t expected to cure the cancer.

-If your cancer has recurred in a distant area, chemo or radiation therapy may be used to treat and relieve specific symptoms.
 If chemo is used, you should understand the goals and limitations of this therapy.
 Sometimes chemo can improve your quality of life, and other times it can diminish it.
 You need to discuss this with your doctors.
-Fifteen percent to 25% of patients may respond at least temporarily to chemo.

 New treatments that may benefit patients with distant recurrence of cervical cancer are being evaluated in clinical trials.
 You may want to think about participating in a clinical trial.